haziz09/wiim-now-playing/README.md

 6. Start the server with ``node server/index.js``.
 It should tell you where the server is running.
   Copy-paste this url into your browser.
 Enjoy!
 7. Note: If the previous command crashes out, your system most probably does not allow running the server on http port 80.
-   This could be the case if you already have a webserver already running there.
+   This could be the case if you already have a webserver running there.
    Open up server/index.js in your favorite text editor and edit the value in ``const port = 80;``.
 Try ports 8000, 8080, 5000 or 3000 untill it no longer complains.

 ## 'I want to run it stand-alone on a Raspberry Pi (with touchscreen)'